New York City Employment and Discrimination Attorneys

 The Employment Discrimination Lawyers At Ricotta & Marks P.C.
 Can Help

 Every employment law case is unique.
 If you were a victim of discrimination or sexual harassment in the workplace, you may feel alone or unsure of how to best proceed.
 Each case requires an individual strategy, and that is what the employment discrimination attorneys at R&M specialize in.
 We take into consideration every aspect of your case, creating a legal strategy unique to your own situation.

 If you feel as though you are being discriminated against, you should contact Ricotta & Marks, P.C.
-Our employment discrimination attorneys in Queens, NY and Long Island, NY can help you navigate the process.
+Our New York City employment discrimination attorneys with offices in Queens, NY and Long Island, NY can help you navigate the process.
 Proving these claims can be challenging, so you need someone who knows how to gather the evidence you need to achieve a favorable outcome.
 If you were a victim of employment discrimination, you deserve to have your voice be heard.
 Let us take the burden off you.
 Contact us today to fight for your rights.